 5. Iona’s Grand Atrium.

-The atrium, the heart of a Cruise Ship, usually the focal point of a Ship, a bustling, exciting area come day or night.
-In Iona’s the Sea takes centre stage.
+The atrium, the heart of a Cruise Ship, traditionally the focal point of a Ship, a bustling, exciting area come day or night.
+In Iona’s Atrium, the Sea takes centre stage.
 Ocean views can be admired from each of the 3 decks the atrium spans.
 A perfect place to people watch, you can alternate between views of the elegant , sophisticated guests dressed for a night aboard with sweeping, relaxing views of the Ocean.
-The Grand Atrium is also a key entertainment space aboard Iona, so once you finished admiring all the views, you can then enjoy a variety of shows , I’m super excited to experience Dream, a show performed in the Atrium, blurring the lines between Magic and Reality.
-After a strange 2020, news of the Covid 19 Vaccines is very encouraging.
-Hopefully life will start to return to normal in 2021 and we will all be back cruising soon!
-I am sure I am not alone, in being super excited about exploring Iona!
+The Grand Atrium is also a key entertainment space aboard Iona, so once you finished admiring all the views, you can then enjoy a variety of shows, I’m very excited to experience Dream, a show performed in the Atrium, blurring the lines between Magic and Reality.